Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 So now your chicks have grown up into real chickens!

-Managing your adult flock may sound like its complex, but in reality it’s fairly simple to do.
+Managing your adult flock may sound like its complex, but it’s fairly simple to do in reality.
 The hen does all the work and you take care of her needs.
 However, there are certain things you should know before you get overwhelmed by hiccups in the process.

 Water is essential to all living things and chickens are no exception.